 Drop foot is a motor impairment that can be extremely painful, reduce your mobility, and lead to a lower quality of life.
 Drop foot also increases your chances of slips and falls that can result in other, more painful injuries.
-At US Neuropathy Centers, Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team have helped countless patients in Marietta and Atlanta, Georgia, improve their gait and balance and reduce pain associated with drop foot.
+At US Neuropathy Centers, Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team have helped countless patients in Marietta, Georgia, improve their gait and balance and reduce pain associated with drop foot.
 To learn more about the various diagnostic tests and treatments available, call the office or use the online scheduler to book your appointment today.

 Drop foot is a condition in which you have difficulty lifting the front of your foot up towards the shin, due to weakness or paralysis of the muscles involved in this movement.